GenericMappingTools/gmt/src/coast/README.txt

 	Set of subroutines used by other programs string_check_subs.c:
 	Subroutines for checking segments.

+The makefile will create a libcoast.a out of those three files.
+THe makefile will do alot of the steps.
+One should study the makefile and see what the options are.
+For instance, to bin all the polygons after the cleaning is completed one can do "make bin".
+While most of this code might compile under Windows there is no guarantee it will work well there and it is strongly recommended to do all these steps under a Unix-like OS such as Linux, SOlaris, Mac OS X etc.

+THe makefile assumes that GMT 4 is installed and that GMTHOME is set.

 The file HOWTO.fix discusses what I learned in 2004 when trying to update a portion of the coastline and adding some new lakes etc.